“There are only two industries that call their customers ‘users’: illegal drugs and software.” -Edward Tufte.

 In a post-coronavirus world, it is safe to say that most in-person human interaction has been stripped from young children and teenagers alike.
 This has led to an overwhelming spike in the use of social media amongst these students, as it has become the sole source of social interaction in their lives.

-This growth of usage on platforms such as Instagram, Snapchat, Tiktok and Twitter have exacerbated the problem of people developing an addiction toward these apps.
+This growth of usage on platforms such as Instagram, Snapchat, Tiktok and Twitter has exacerbated the problem of people developing an addiction toward these apps.

 Furthermore, social media has transitioned from a tool used for people to connect with one another, into an addictive drug for its users.